-Amendments made during the 2011 legislative session through the passage of House Bill No. 1102 changed the procedure for electing to take a renaissance zone individual income tax credit and Senate Bill No. 2218 allowed renaissance fund organization officers and employees to be actively involved in the enterprises in which the renaissance fund organization invests, but prohibited the renaissance fund organization from investing in any enterprise if any one renaissance fund organization officer or employee owned more than 49 percent of the ownership interest in the enterprise.
-The bill also prohibited a renaissance fund organization from investing in an enterprise if renaissance fund organization officers and employees collectively owned more than 49 percent of the ownership interests, either through direct ownership or through ownership of interest in a passthrough entity.
+Senate Bill No. 2218 (2011) allowed renaissance fund organization officers and employees to be actively involved in the enterprises in which the renaissance fund organization invests, but prohibited the renaissance fund organization from investing in any enterprise if any one renaissance fund organization officer or employee owned more than 49 percent of the ownership interest in the enterprise.
+The bill also prohibited a renaissance fund organization officers and employees collectively owned more than 49 percent of the ownership interests, either through direct ownership or through ownership of interest in a passthrough entity.
 The bill also allowed a renaissance fund organization to finance projects other than zone projects if the projects were located within designated renaissance zones.
-The bill increased the total amount of income tax credits allowed for investments in renaissance zone organizations from \$7.5 million to \$8.5 million.
+The bill increased the total amount of income tax credits allowed for investments in renaissance fund organizations from \$7.5 million to \$8.5 million.
 The bill also required a renaissance fund organization that had received investments qualifying for income tax credits to use the investments to finance projects within a renaissance zone.

-The most recent changes to the renaissance zone provisions occurred in the 2013 and 2015 legislative sessions.
-The passage of 2013 House Bill No. 1166 limited the maximum amount of income a taxpayer could exempt from tax under the business or investment exemption for the purchase, lease, or rehabilitation of property within a renaissance zone to \$500,000 in a taxable year.
+House Bill No. 1166 (2013) limited the maximum amount of income a taxpayer could exempt from tax under the business or investment exemption for the purchase, lease, or rehabilitation of property within a renaissance zone to \$500,000 in a taxable year.
 The bill also provided that if a zone project consisted of a physical expansion of an existing building owned and used by the taxpayer for business or investment purposes, the amount of income exempt from tax was limited to an amount equal to the income derived from the business, or from the investment use of the building, during the taxable year multiplied by a ratio equal to the square footage added by the expansion divided by the total square footage of the building after expansion.

-The passage of 2015 Senate Bill No. 2329 increased the maximum allowable size of renaissance zones to not more than 34 square blocks, except in a city with a population of greater than 5,000 at a rate of one additional block per additional 5,000 population up to a maximum of 49 square blocks.
-The bill increased the total amount of credits allowed for investments in renaissance fund organizations to \$10.5 million.
+Senate Bill No. 2329 (2015) increased the maximum allowable size of a renaissance zone to not more than 34 square blocks, except in a city with a population of greater than 5,000, the zone may exceed 34 square blocks at a rate of one additional block per additional 5,000 population for a maximum size of 49 square blocks.
+The bill also increased the total amount of credits allowed for investments in renaissance fund organizations to \$10.5 million.
+Senate Bill No. 2166 (2017) requires a development plan submitted by a city to include letters of support from the governing bodies of each county and school district that contain property located within the boundaries of the proposed renaissance zone for development plans submitted after July 31, 2017.

-Information provided to the Political Subdivision Taxation Committee by the Tax Department on July 29, 2015, and later amended on August 12, 2015, indicates the number of individual income tax returns on which the credit was claimed and the total amount claimed is as follows:
+Information provided by the Tax Department indicates the number of individual income tax returns on which the credit was claimed and the total amount claimed is as follows:

-- In tax year 2006, a total of \$644,606 was claimed over 126 returns; - In tax year 2007, a total of \$861,202 was claimed over 153 returns; - In tax year 2008, a total of \$1,142,211 was claimed over 153 returns; - In tax year 2009, a total of \$1,107,863 was claimed over 153 returns; - In tax year 2010, a total of \$1,723,920 was claimed over 149 returns; - In tax year 2011, a total of \$2,342,776 was claimed over 222 returns; - In tax year 2012, a total of \$1,252,363 was claimed over 160 returns; - In tax year 2013, a total of \$725,590 was claimed over 126 returns; and - In tax year 2014, a total of \$590,889 was claimed over 86 returns.
+- In tax year 2006, a total of \$644,606 was claimed over 126 returns; - In tax year 2007, a total of \$861,202 was claimed over 153 returns;

+- In tax year 2008, a total of \$1,142,211 was claimed over 153 returns; - In tax year 2009, a total of \$1,107,863 was claimed over 153 returns; - In tax year 2010, a total of \$1,723,920 was claimed over 149 returns; - In tax year 2011, a total of \$2,342,776 was claimed over 222 returns; - In tax year 2012, a total of \$1,252,363 was claimed over 160 returns; - In tax year 2013, a total of \$727,257 was claimed over 127 returns; - In tax year 2014, a total of \$762,501 was claimed over 111 returns; and - In tax year 2015, a total of \$833,503 was claimed over 100 returns.